 Look for These 3 “Symptoms” of Compliance

-Good auditors have a radar for symptoms of compliance.
+On the opposite spectrum, safety inspectors are more prepared to identify specific elements that demonstrate SMS compliance.
 We might call these “underlying markers” of compliance.
-In other words, when these things are happening in an aviation safety management system, then usually the program has a high degree of compliance:
+In other words, when these elements are present, or certain risk management activities can be easily demonstrated in an aviation SMS, then usually the SMS implementation has a high degree of compliance:

-- Consistent behavior in activities means similar pattern in how things are documented, assessed, classified, and accounted for;
+- Consistent behavior in activities means a similar pattern in how things are documented, assessed, classified, and accounted for;

-All of the above points have one thing in common: they demonstrate conscious decision making on the part of safety managers, including:
+All of the above points have one thing in common: they demonstrate conscious decision-making on the part of safety managers, including:

-- Ensuring that each decision matches processes;
+- Ensuring that each decision matches documented risk management processes;

-- Decisions are documented and justified; and
+- Decisions are documented and justified using fact-based decision-making processes; and

 Make sure decisions are made passively or routinely.